k-hop Graph Neural Networks: Experimental Evaluation

-\textbf{Results.} Table~\ref{tab:shapes} shows that the instances of the proposed $k$-hop GNN architecture outperform all the baselines in the node classification task.
-DeepWalk is the worst-performing method.
-This is not surprising since this method cannot capture structural similarity.
-Regarding the remaining methods, in the least challenging configuration (``basic''), the $k$-hop GNN models, and RolX perform the best.
-All these methods yield perfect performance, while the standard GNN models and GraphWave exhibit slightly worse performance.
+\textbf{Results.} Table~\ref{tab:shapes_results} shows that the instances of the proposed $k$-hop GNN architecture outperform all the baselines in the node classification task.
+Interestingly, struc2vec is the worst-performing method in all configurations.
+Specifically, in the least challenging configuration (``basic''), the $k$-hop GNN models, and RolX perform the best.
+All these methods yield perfect performance, while the standard GNN models, the ChebNet and ARMA models, and GraphWave exhibit slightly worse performance.
 In the presence of noise (``basic perturbed'' configuration), the performance of all methods degrades a lot.
-Specifically, the $2$-hop GNN model is the best-performing method followed by the $3$-hop GNN model, RolX, GraphWave, and the two standard GNN models, in that order.
-DeepWalk and struc2vec perform much worse than the other methods in that configuration.
+The $3$-hop GNN model is the best-performing method followed by the $2$-hop GNN model, RolX, and the $2$-GNN model, in that order.
+The remaining models achieve slightly lower accuracies and F$1$-scores than the above $4$ methods.
 In the ``varied'' configuration, the $k$-hop GNN models are once again the best-performing methods along with RolX.
-In the ``varied perturbed'' configuration, the $2$-hop GNN model yields the best performance.
-The $3$-hop GNN model achieves slightly worse performance, while the performance of the remaining methods is much lower.
+In the ``varied perturbed'' configuration, the $3$-hop GNN model yields the best performance.
+The $2$-hop GNN model achieves slightly worse performance, while the performance of the remaining methods is much lower.
 From the two noisy configurations, it is clear that the baseline methods are more prone to noise compared to the $k$-hop GNN model.
-Furthermore, regarding the two instances of the $k$-hop GNN model, the $2$-GNN model outperforms the $3$-hop GNN model in all but one (``basic'' where they achieve the same performance) configurations.
-This is probably related to the structure of the employed shapes.
-It should be mentioned that the diameter of all three shapes is equal to $2$.
+Furthermore, with regards to the two instances of the $k$-hop GNN model, the $3$-hop GNN model outperforms the $2$-hop GNN model in two configurations (\ie ``basic perturbed'' and ``varied perturbed''), is outperformed by the $2$-hop GNN model in one configuration (\ie ``varied''), while the two models achieve the same performance in the ``basic'' configuration.
 Finally, the proposed $k$-hop GNN models outperform the two standard GNN models in all experiments, thereby validating our theoretical results.
 Overall, the proposed $k$-hop GNN model is robust and achieves good performance, demonstrating that it can learn high-quality node representations.